 ποιμανεῖ FAI 3s, ποιμαίνω, 1) to feed, to tend a flock, keep sheep 1a) to rule, govern.
 Related to the noune ποιμήν, a shepherd.

 1. The word “hegemon”, used as a noun and then a verb in this sentence, means “leader” or “to lead.”
 Luke uses it when describing Roman leaders in his birth narrative.
-It can carry the connotation of harsh, imposing leadership, but here it is a hopeful form of leadership, like a shepherd, which was a much more endearing understanding of leadership in Israel’s history.
+Those are term that have accrued insightful meaning in the work of Marxist social analyst Antonio Gramsci.
+Gramsci notes that ‘hegemony’ not only connotes ‘leadership’; it points to a thorough form of domination that requires subjected peoples to adopt value systems that are historically and culturally alien as one’s own At the same time, while it can carry the connotation of harsh, imposing leadership, here it is a hopeful form of leadership, like a shepherd, which was a much more endearing understanding of leadership in Israel’s history.

 2. It is curious that only in the birth narratives does Bethlehem of Judea seem significant to the story of Jesus.
 By the end of this chapter, he is established as a child of Nazareth of Galilee, the identity that he will keep throughout his life.